-October 17, 2013.
+October 31, 2013.

-In addition to technical meetings, the Department also met with stakeholders in one-on-one meetings.
+In addition to technical meetings, the Department met with stakeholders in one-on-one meetings.
 The purpose of these meetings was to discuss different aspects of the BMAP, such as management strategies, with the responsible stakeholders.
 Stakeholders were also encouraged to contact Department staff via phone and email to participate in forming the plan.
-A public workshop on the BMAP was also held on October 17, 2013.
+A public workshop on the BMAP was also held on [date].
+The public workshop was noticed in the [list of newspapers].

-Except as specifically noted in subsequent sections, this BMAP document reflects the Department’s approach to achieving the TMDL based upon its research and input of the stakeholders, along with public input from workshops and meetings held to discuss key aspects of the TMDL and BMAP development.
+Except as specifically noted in subsequent sections, this BMAP document reflects the Department’s approach to achieving the TMDL based upon its research and input from the stakeholders, along with public input from workshops and meetings held to discuss key aspects of the TMDL and BMAP development.